theseus-rs/rsql/rsql_cli/docs/src/ch00-00-introduction.md

 # Introduction

-Welcome to `rsql`, a command line interface for SQL databases. `rsql` is engineered to perform efficiently across diverse operating systems, CPU architectures and databases, embodying true cross-platform functionality.
+Welcome to `rsql`, a command line interface for SQL databases. `rsql` is designed to work with a variety of SQL databases, operating systems, and CPU architectures.